PedestrianDynamics/PedPy/docs/source/index.rst

         :link-type: doc
         :link-alt: To the reference guide

-        A detailed description of the *PedPy*'s API.
+        A detailed description of *PedPy*'s API.
 It explains the provided functions and their parameters.